stuartellis/stuartellis-site-hugo/content/articles/fedora-ws-setup.md

 FIXME: Adding to .bash_profile PATH does not work

-This process installs all of the tools into your home directory, and does not add any files into system directories.
-The Rust packages from Fedora provide older versions of Rust, and do install into system directories.
+This process installs all of the tools into your home directory, and does not add any files into shared system directories.
+The Rust packages from Fedora provide older versions of Rust, and do install the Rust tools into system directories.

 ## RVM for Ruby Development ##

 Fedora provides packages for Ruby, but these can be outdated.
 To maintain current and clean Ruby environments, use the [RVM](https://rvm.io/) system.

-FIXME
+FIXME: Test this!

 By default, RVM downloads copies of Ruby that have been compiled for your operating system.
 If there is no compiled version, RVM then falls back to